Begum Tabassum Hasan

-Begum Tabassum Hasan (b 1970) is a Samajwadi Party political activist, former Member of Parliament, Lok Sabha from the Kairana Lok Sabha Constituency in Uttar Pradesh, and wife of former MP late Chaudhary Munawwar Hasan.
-She has been with Bahujan Samaj Party, Ajit Singh's Lok Dal, and Samajwadi Party.
+Begum Tabassum Hasan (born 1970) is a Samajwadi Party political activist, former Member of Parliament, Lok Sabha from the Kairana Lok Sabha Constituency in Uttar Pradesh, and wife of former MP late Chaudhary Munawwar Hasan.
+She has been with Bahujan Samaj Party, Ajit Singh's Rashtriya Lok Dal, and Samajwadi Party.

 Life

-Begam husband Chaudhary Munawwar Hasan was elected to Lok Sabha in 2004 but died in an accident in 2008.
+Begum husband Chaudhary Munawwar Hasan was elected to Lok Sabha in 2004 but died in an accident in 2008.
 She was first elected to Lok Sabha in 2009 as a Bahujan Samaj Party candidate.
 She won By-Election from Kairana Lok Sabha seat in 2018 after seat vacated due to death of sitting MP Hukum Singh.
+She lost the seat in 2019.

 Political career

 She was first elected to Lok Sabha in 2009 as a Bahujan Samaj Party candidate from Kairana.
 Her son Nahid Hasan lost 2014 Lok Sabha poll from Kairana as a Samajwadi Party candidate.
 In the 2018 bypoll for Kairana, she won by a margin of nearly 50,000 votes as a Rashtriya Lok Dal candidate supported by a "grand coalition" of Indian National Congress, Samajwadi Party and Bahujan Samaj Party.
 However, she joined Samajwadi Party and lost the Kairana seat, a year later, to BJP's Pradeep Choudhary, by a margin of over 90,000 votes, in 2019 Lok Sabha Elections.